Atlanta Dog Bites Lawyer

 When a Dog Bites

-Many dog bites incurred each year can be prevented by learning or being taught some basic dog safety skills such as not running from a dog and avoiding direct eye contact with a dog.
+Many dog bites incurred each year can be prevented by learning or being taught some basic dog safety skills such as not running from a dog and avoiding direct eye contact with an aggressive dog.
 Those who do get bitten can suffer a variety of different injuries.
 Some of the more serious injuries include open fractures, infections including osteomyelitis, and nerve laceration.
 Medical expenses associated with dog or other animal attacks can be quite high, depending upon the nature of the injury.